matthieuauger/SNIPs/SNIPS/snip-5.md

 ## Rationale

-The `starknet_subscribe` method is based on the `eth_subscribe` method used in the Besu JSON-RPC specification, which has proven to be a reliable and efficient way to subscribe to blockchain events.
-By following this established standard, we can ensure interoperability with other Ethereum-based clients.
+The `starknet_subscribe` method is based on the `eth_subscribe` method used in the Besu and Geth JSON-RPC specifications, which has proven to be a reliable and efficient way to subscribe to blockchain events.
+By following this established standard, we can ensure homogeneity with other Ethereum-based clients.

 ## Backwards Compatibility